nagelpat/pcf-workshop/README.md

 ```

 **Hint:** More on services can be found at [Managing Services](http://docs.pivotal.io/pivotalcf/1-7/devguide/services/managing-services.html).
 Please note that the marketplace is extensible by your own services.

+**Hint:** We're using the [Pivotal Web Services](http://run.pivotal.io/), the public offering of Pivotal in this example.
+For your own installation of Pivotal Cloud Foundry (on VMware, Openstack, AWS, Azure, etc.), check out the [Pivotal Network](https://network.pivotal.io/) to see what Marketplace services are being available.

 ## Additional Steps